pkunjam/pkunjam/README.md

 ### About me

+Hello!
+I'm Punit Kunjam, currently a graduate student at the University of Waterloo, pursuing a Master of Mathematics in Computer Science with a fully funded scholarship.
+I anticipate graduating in August 2024 and am actively involved in research at the Haptic Experience Lab, affiliated with the Games Institute at the University of Waterloo.
+Under the guidance of Prof. Oliver Schneider, my work focuses on advancing the field of human-computer interaction (HCI).

-I graduated with a bachelor’s degree in computer science and engineering from the International Institute of Information Technology, Naya Raipur, India, in 2021.
-My research interests are primarily concerned with human-computer interaction (HCI) and focus on building novel immersive systems for the augmentation of brain function, improving people’s lives.
-I am also interested in developing simulation-based surgical training systems leveraging robotics and mixed reality technologies to provide surgeons with low-cost solutions for practicing surgical procedures in a virtual environment.
-I have worked with premier research institutions for my internships, such as **Johns Hopkins University (JHU), MIT Media Lab, and the University of Canterbury**.
-My research from MIT Media Lab and JHU has been published at prestigious venues, namely, **ACM SIGGRAPH and Computer Methods in Biomechanics and Biomedical Engineering: Imaging and Visualization**, received a monetary prize and outstanding paper award.
+I earned my bachelor's degree in computer science and engineering from the International Institute of Information Technology, Naya Raipur, India, in 2021.
+Throughout my academic journey, my research interests have centred around HCI, particularly in creating innovative immersive systems to enhance the lives of individuals with disabilities.
+Additionally, I'm passionate about developing simulation-based surgical training systems, leveraging robotics and mixed-reality technologies.
+These systems aim to provide cost-effective solutions for surgeons to practice procedures in a virtual environment.

+My prior research experiences include collaborations with esteemed institutions such as Johns Hopkins University (JHU), MIT Media Lab, and the University of Canterbury.
+Notably, my work from MIT Media Lab and JHU has been published in prestigious venues like ACM SIGGRAPH and Computer Methods in Biomechanics and Biomedical Engineering: Imaging and Visualization.
+I've received both a monetary prize and an outstanding paper award for my contributions.

-Besides research, I like to travel.
-During work breaks, I enjoy trekking, exploring different places, and learning about different cultures across the globe.
-I play chess in my free time and have participated in national-level chess tournaments during my high school.
+Beyond my academic pursuits, I have a keen interest in travel.
+During breaks, I indulge in trekking, exploring new places, and immersing myself in diverse cultures worldwide.
+In my free time, I enjoy playing chess and have participated in national-level tournaments during high school.

-I aspire to become a research scientist and see myself working in a leading R&D organization in the future.
+Looking ahead, I aspire to become a research scientist and envision myself contributing to cutting-edge developments in leading research and development organizations.

 ### Found it interesting?
 Know myself better...